Last Updated on: 3rd September 2023, 12:57 pm

 Nobody knows exactly how long hermit crabs can survive underwater.
 Hermit crabs have an innate sense of how long they can survive and will attempt to get out of the water before they perish.

 Caring for land hermit crabs isn’t always easy because they need access to water, so you’ll need to introduce preventative measures to stop them from drowning.

 How To Prevent Hermit Crabs From Drowning

 One pool should contain dechlorinated freshwater, while the other needs a sprinkling of marine salt.
-Never use table salt as iodine is toxic.
+Never use table salt because iodine is toxic.

-- Temperature should be 80 degrees
+- The temperature should be 80 degrees.

-You can use a hygrometer to measure humidity and a misting spray to apply more to the atmosphere.
-As a rule of thumb, mirror your hermit crab’s natural environment to keep it healthy.
+You can use a hygrometer to measure humidity and a misting spray to apply more humidity to the tank.
+It’s advisable to closely mirror the natural environment of hermit crabs to keep them healthy.